NilavPatel/np-time-picker-package/README.md

 5.  isOkButton : boolean
     If set to true then Ok button will be visible, and color picker will be only closed on click of Ok button.
     It's default value is false.

+6.  isNowButton : boolean
+    Show/hide now button, on click of now button current time will be get selected.
 ````

 ## Apis